crossmodel/crossmodel-core/extensions/crossmodel-merge/IMPLEMENTATION.md

 ## Building and Running

 ### Install Dependencies

 ```bash
 cd extensions/crossmodel-merge
 yarn install
 ```

 ### Build

 ```bash
 yarn build
 ```

 ### Run in VS Code

 1. Open the extension directory in VS Code
 2. Press F5 to launch Extension Development Host
 3. Open a workspace with CrossModel files
 4. Use commands from Command Palette (Ctrl+Shift+P)

 ### View Changes

 - The "CrossModel Changes" view appears in the SCM sidebar
-- Shows grouped changes by file and type
+- Shows changes in a **hierarchical tree structure** grouped by folder
 - Checkboxes appear in merge mode (not in diff mode)
+- **Auto-refreshes** when Git detects file changes (in diff mode only)
+- Smart labels show meaningful names (entity/attribute references) instead of generic type names

 ## Conclusion

 The CrossModel Merge extension successfully implements a production-ready 3-way merge tool that:

 - Is fully schema-agnostic via Langium reflection
 - Uses stable identity from IdentifiedObject
 - Integrates with the existing CrossModel serializer